 Yes, you can create two accounts and link them to one user.
 Contact our support team if you need help setting that up.

 When you invoice clients, the email message sometimes ends up in spam.
 What can you do?

 At the moment, my invoices have total and sub-total.
 How can I add GST inclusive?

 Check out the video, and Peter will show you how to make your invoice GST inclusive or exclusive.
 If you’re in the US or the UK, your tax rates will apply to your country.

 Add them to the template builder.
 You can put a link in your invoice, but not as an attachment.

 Even though this video is a replay, you can still comment and ask your questions.
 Don’t hesitate to reach out because we’re continually looking to improve your Invoice2go experience.
-If you’re looking for other useful tips and tricks, be sure to join our Facebook groups.
+If you’re looking for other useful tips and tricks, be sure to join our community of go-getters.